NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 # The declaration types

-This lists the specification of each declaration type.
+In this document lists the specification of each declaration type.
 For a better understanding of how to use them together, see the [guide](guide.html).

+We specify how these declarations work in model, module and library files.
+Declarations in data set files function differently.

 ## model